Can You Use Miralax Twice A Day? | Safe Dosage Facts

 The Importance of Proper Hydration With Miralax Usage

-• The medication won’t work effectively;
+• The medication may not work as comfortably or effectively;

 • You risk worsening constipation;